dapr/docs/getting-started/environment-setup.md

 ### Using Helm (Advanced)

-You can install Dapr to Kubernetes cluster using a Helm chart.
+You can install Dapr to Kubernetes cluster using a Helm 3 chart.

+> **Note:** The latest Dapr helm chart no longer supports Helm v2.
+Please migrate from helm v2 to helm v3 by following [this guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/).

 #### Install Dapr to Kubernetes

-1. Make sure Helm is initialized in your running Kubernetes cluster.
+1. Make sure Helm 3 is installed on your machine

 2. Add Azure Container Registry as a Helm repo